yume-chan/ya-webadb/CONTRIBUTING.md

 ### Get code

-The build script only works inside of a Git repository, so, always use `git` to clone this repository.
+The build script only works inside Git repositories, so, always use `git` to clone this repository.
 "Download ZIP" option in GitHub code menu or source code tarball in GitHub releases will NOT work.

 ```sh
 git clone https://github.com/yume-chan/ya-webadb.git